triole/p2r/readme.md

       --log-no-colors             disable output colours, print plain text --log-json                  enable json log, instead of text one -V, --version-flag              display version

+Commands:
+  pull       list files matching the criteria push       list files matching the criteria cmd        run a command defined in the config yaml version    display version

+Run "p2r <command> --help" for more information on a command.
 ```